Transferable SCF-Acceleration through Solver-Aligned Initialization Learning: Traditional Baselines

 Initializing from a converged cheaper functional reduces iteration counts by 20--30\% relative to MINAO, with higher-rung sources yielding progressively lower RIC.
 The reductions are stable across $N_\text{heavy}$.
 SCAN $\to$ B3LYP reaches the lowest RIC at ${\sim}70\%$.

 \textbf{Wall-time reductions do not follow.} The pre-run is not free.
-Even SCAN, despite its formally lower scaling than B3LYP, costs roughly ten Fock builds to converge, which has to be paid back by the iteration savings in the subsequent hybrid SCF.
+Even SCAN, despite its formally lower scaling than B3LYP, costs roughly ten Fock builds to converge, which must be offset by iteration savings in the subsequent hybrid SCF.
 An ML initial guess, by contrast, costs a single forward pass.
 The RIC reductions reported here are therefore not wall-time competitive with ML initialization, and serve only as a reference point for the iteration savings attainable when a ground-state-like guess approximates the target through a cheaper theory.